Your Right to Be Free of Discrimination

 It is generally against the law for your employer to discriminate against you because of your:

-- Sex, Gender and Pregnancy (see below for more on required pregnancy accomodations, and sexual harassment and assault)
+- Sex, Gender and Pregnancy (see below for more on required pregnancy accommodations, and sexual harassment and assault)

 - Sexual Orientation